Diaphragmatic rupture: Location

 Between 50 and 80% of diaphragmatic ruptures occur on the left side.
 It is possible that the liver, which is situated in the right upper quadrant of the abdomen, cushions the diaphragm.
 However, injuries occurring on the left side are also easier to detect in X-ray films.
 Half of diaphragmatic ruptures that occur on the right side are associated with liver injury.
 Injuries occurring on the right are associated with a higher rate of death and more numerous and serious accompanying injuries.
 Bilateral diaphragmatic rupture, which occurs in 1–2% of ruptures, is associated with a much higher death rate (mortality) than injuries that occur on just one side.

 Treatment

 Since the diaphragm is in constant motion with respiration, and because it is under tension, lacerations will not heal on their own.
 The injury usually becomes larger with time if not repaired.
 The main goals of surgery are to repair any injuries to the diaphragm and to move any herniated abdominal organs back to their original place.
-This is done be debriding nonviable tissue and closing the rupture.
+This is done by debriding nonviable tissue and closing the rupture.
 Most of the time, the injury is repaired during laparotomy.
 Early surgery is important, as diaphragmatic atrophy and adhesions occur over time.
 Sutures are used in the repair.
 Other injuries, such as hemothorax, may present a more immediate threat and may need to be treated first if they accompany diaphragmatic rupture.
 Video-assisted thoracoscopy may be used.